-Today, I want to share my top 27 work from home business ideas for 2018 and beyond.
-In today’s economy, most people would benefit from having a second income via a home business.
+Today, I want to share my top 27 work from home business ideas for 2020 and beyond.
+In today’s economy, most people would benefit from having a second income via a home-based business.
 When you factor in the extra money and tax savings, it’s really a no brainer.

 Listed below, I want to share 27 different work from home business ideas that offer a good potential to earn a part-time or full-time income, depending upon how much time and money you invest in it.
 Many of these methods my wife and I use ourselves (currently or in the past).

 They are listed by how I rank them (just my opinion).
 You may agree or disagree with my rankings and that is perfectly fine with me.

 Top 27 Work from Home Business Ideas for 2020